Ricardo-Evans/lucis-compiler-java/Language Specification.md

 | name  | extendable pointer to constant pool |
 | type  | extendable pointer to constant pool |
 | value | extendable pointer to constant pool |

-Note that the type field may point to a type constant, or a string constant representing the type name.

 ### Table of Bytecode